Elements That Differentiate Academic and Non-Academic Writing

 On the other hand, non-academic writing is easy to understand.
 Its target audience includes general people.
 Anyone can read, and understand this writing style with much ease.
 It is because non-academic writing doesn’t require any particular skill set.
 Non-academic writing is personal, and subjective in its tone.
 So this was a basic overview of academic and non-academic writing.
 Now let’s move on to the differences between these styles.

-The difference that comes at second place is that of formality.
+The difference that comes in second place is that of formality.
 It is the most significant difference you can observe while differentiating between academic and non-academic writing.
 Academic writing is much more formal in its tone.
 Basically, the purpose of this writing is to deliver your point in a formal way.
-In formal writings, writers should avoid using colloquial words, and expressions.
-The examples of colloquial words are “wanna”, or “gonna.”
+In formal writing, writers should avoid using colloquial words, and expressions.
+Examples of colloquial words are “wanna”, or “gonna.”
 The writer should use proper words, i.e., want to for wanna, and going to for gonna.
 This is necessary because colloquial words don’t have any literary recognition.

 In contrast, non-academic writing is informal in nature and even can be used in digital marketing.
 It can be formal, but it has nothing to do with formality most of the time.
 It can contain colloquial words, and expressions as well.
 Further, it is more like friendly writing to deliver a message that everyone can understand.
 Thus, formality is also a big difference here.